nkitan/updaterr/README.md

 # updaterr
-a simple updater script to update your linux distro.
+updater script to update your linux distro.

-a simple functional script written in bash. more managers are gonna be added soon. creates a log file with timestamps, works with apt.
+a functional script written in bash. more managers are gonna be added soon. creates a log file with timestamps, works with apt.

 -USAGE-